SimSaladin/kumpulaspace.fi/README.md

 This site is built on Hakyll, but you do not need to know Hakyll to make even big changes in the site, as explained in the next section.

+## How to modify the site

-## Modifications - Getting Started
+### Getting Started

-Modifying the site is a four-step progress:
+Modifying the site *content* is simple:

-1. `git clone` the repository
+1. `git clone`
-2. Modify files (see section "Easy Modifications")
+2. Modify files (see subsections for details)
-3. `git commit` changes
+3. `git commit`
-4. `git push` changes
+4. `git push`

 Of course, you can skip the first step if you already have the repository cloned.
-Here is an example modification session (this is completely cli, but you can modify the files in whatever editor you want):
+Here is an example modification session (you can modify the files in whatever editor you want):

     git clone h209.it.helsinki.fi:/var/www/ksc
     cd ksc
-    nano content/index-en.markdown # make changes...
+    $EDITOR content/index-en.markdown # make changes...
     git commit -am "Changed something"
     git push